 Each lease payment is allocated between the liability and financial expenses.
 The finance cost is charged to the income statement over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.

-Inventories consist of raw materials, semi-finished products and finished products purchased for resale.
+Inventories consist of raw materials, semi-finished products and finished products.
 These inventories are initially recognized at cost, and subsequently at the lower of cost and net realizable value.
-Cost comprises all costs of purchase, including transportation costs, and is determined using the FIFO-method.
+Cost comprises all costs of purchase, conversion costs and transportation costs, and is determined using the FIFO-method.

 (i) Financial assets